domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Put something back in the place where you first looked for it.
 Also: It is always in the last place you look.

-Everything is going to be O-K, <insert your name or someone else's>.
+Everything is going to be O-K, <insert your or someone else's name>.

 One blog post/Git commit per day.